-Revenue for the three and nine months ended September 30, 2022 increased by \$1.1 million and \$5.4 million respectively, representing an increase of 71% and 190% over the same periods in the previous year as the Company ramped up shipments of AR/VR and data center products.
+Revenue for the three months ended March 31, 2023 increased by \$1,050,000 representing an increase of 50% over the same period in the previous year.
+The increased revenue was driven primarily by the ramping product demand on our DreamWeVR AR/VR products.

-Gross margin percentage for the three and nine months ended September 30, 2022 decreased by 2% and 10% respectively, from the same periods in 2021 due mainly to premiums paid to secure wafers and supply chain availability as well as additional fees to expedite delivery in order to meet customers' demand for data center and AR/VR products.
+Gross margin percentage for the three months ended March 31, 2023 was 63%, representing an increase of approximately 20% from the same period in 2022 due mainly to the easing of supply chain issues where the Company did not have to pay premiums to secure wafers and supply chain availability as well as additional fees to expedite delivery in order to meet customers' demand for data center and AR/VR products in 2022.

 Gross margin is a non-IFRS measure that does not have a standardized meaning prescribed by IFRS.
 Gross margin provides additional information to readers of the MD&A and Financial Statements to enhance their understanding of the Company's financial performance.
-Gross margin is computed as revenue less cost of sales divided by revenue.
+Gross margin is comprised of revenue less cost of sales divided by revenue.